djosino/djosino/README.md

 ## Hi there, I'm Danilo! 😁

 - 💻 Working as a full back-end developer at Clicksign
-- 🏗️ Currently learning Software Architecture
+- 🏗️ Currently learning DDD

 <br/>
 <!--p align="center">